skills/create-ai-powered-actions/.github/steps/3-step.md

 ## Step 3: Create Workflow to test your Action

-Let's pause for a moment with the code changes and set up a workflow to test your action in a real GitHub Actions environment.
+Pause for a moment!
+We need a way to test your actions in a real GitHub environment.

 Let's create a workflow that will trigger your action whenever a new comment is added to an issue.
 Your action will analyze the joke in the comment and we will use that result to update the comment with the AI-generated rating.